-Thermal simulation software such as AccuRate (formerly NatHERS), Building Energy Rating Scheme (BERS), and First Rate are simulation programs used to estimate the heating and cooling loads of a dwelling.
+Thermal simulation software such as AccuRate (formerly NatHERS), Building Energy Rating Scheme (BERS), First Rate and Hero are simulation programs used to estimate the heating and cooling loads of a dwelling.

 The programs calculate area-adjusted thermal loads using standardised behaviour by occupants for operating ventilation openings (windows and doors) and shading devices to ensure their effect on the loads is considered.
 The loads also include heat gains from occupants and activities such as cooking.
 The lower the load, the more the house can be comfortable for the occupants without needing air conditioning or heating.